 Data Collection and Curation

-All 9757 TMPRSS2 protein sequences from 120 species were retrieved from EggN0G, as of June 30, 2020 [13].
+We retrieved 9,757 TMPRSS2 protein sequences from 120 species from EggN0G, as of June 30, 2020 [13].
 Using Clustal Omega we generated the full set of each protein sequence alignment independently, which verified the authenticity of each alignment in the EggN0G dataset [14].
-We utilized functions in Biopython, a python biological computation package, to parse the lines within the alignment file to convert header and sequence pairs into iterables.
-Then filtered out target mammalian species (Homo sapiens, Mus musculus, Canis Lupus familiaris, Felis catus, Bos Taurus, Equus caballus, and Gallus gallus) from the multiple sequence alignment of all 120 species, and modified it using the multiple sequence alignment function.
+We utilized functions in Biopython [citation], a python biological computation package, to parse the lines within the alignment file to convert header and sequence pairs into iterables.
+We then filtered out target mammalian species (Homo sapiens, Mus musculus, Canis Lupus familiaris, Felis catus, Bos Taurus, Equus caballus, and Gallus gallus) from the multiple sequence alignment of all 120 species.
 From the target species list we extracted the H. sapien homolog sequence based upon UniProt’s TMPRSS2 homolog [17].
-After trimming the H. sapien sequence using N-terminus and C-terminus indices, we generated the consensus sequence for the other target mammalian species, which were later trimmed using the same N/C-terminus indices as the H. sapien sequence.
-After modification of all species, we used the multipleSeqAlignment function between the human and other species’ sequences.
-We also use the position specific score matrix (PSSM) attribute to find the percent probability of a particular residue at a specific location.
+For each non-human species, we selected a sequence for comparison by choosing the sequence record with the greatest percent identity to human TMPRSS2.
+We used a position specific score matrix (PSSM) to find the percent probability of a particular residue at a specific location.

 Protein Sequence Analysis

 We identified 24 TMPRSS2 amino acid residues that were previously reported to be important for proteolytic cleavage and conformation [2,4,15,16,17].
 These residues include the assumed monobasic recognition site (K223 and K224), disulfide bonds (C113, C120, C126, C133, C139, C148, C172, C185, C231, C241, C281, C297 C365, C410, C426, C437, and C465), catalytic triad (D345, H296, and S441), and the binding site (D435).
-We compared the residues of each mammalian species to the TMPRSS2 homolog sequence in search of differences in particular residues of interest.
+We compared the residues of each mammalian species to the human TMPRSS2 sequence in search of differences in particular residues of interest.
 Each substitution at a residue of interest was categorized as a mutation, which was then analyzed for its property difference based on data from previous studies (tryna get the reference from a prof).
 We retrieved the predicted structure of TMPRSS2 from SWISS-MODEL [18].
-We modified the structure of TMPRSS2 to reflect protein substitutions based off the comparisons using Pymol [19].
+We modified the structure of TMPRSS2 in Pymol to visualize sequence comparisons [19].

 Work in progress